How Hidden Orders Generate Gaps in 1D Fermionic Systems

 The non-vanishing of the parity and/or string correlators gives further physical insight about the kind of microscopic orders underlying the phases.
 These are illustrated schematically in Fig.\ref{cartoon}.
 At half-filling a non-zero value of the charge (spin) parity correlator implies the formation of bound pairs of holons and doublons (up and down spins) in a background of single electrons (holons and doublons) as it occurs in the MI (LE) phase \cite{MORO}.
-Whereas a finite value of the charge (spin) string correlator, no matter the distribution of up and down electrons (holons and doublons), amounts to a holon (spin up) always followed by a doublon (spin down) site on the holon-doublon (single electrons) sublattice.
-Not surprisingly, in this latter case the microscopic structure of the phase is quite resemblant of that of the HI observed in the bosonic case.
-Understanding the microscopic configurations in the different phases also allows insights onto the mechanisms at the basis of the formation of charge and spin gaps.
-With respect to the perfect MI of singly occupied sites, the Mott charge gap at half-filling is maintained by adding localized pairs formed by a doublon and a holon; whereas the transition to an HI charge gap takes place when the added doublons and holons do organize into a sublattice obtained by ignoring singly occupied sites.
-The LE case illustrates how an open spin gap, ideally amounting to a configuration with holons and doublons only, is preserved when single electrons are arranged in localized pairs with up and down spins; this observation explains the reason for the dominant character of superconducting correlations in such phase.
+Whereas a finite value of the charge (spin) string correlator amounts to a holon (spin up) always followed by a doublon (spin down) site on the holon-doublon (single electrons) sublattice created in a background of up and down electrons (holons and doublons).
+The microscopic configurations in the different phases unveil the mechanisms at the basis of the formation of charge and spin gaps.
+With respect to the perfect MI of singly occupied sites, the Mott charge gap at half-filling is maintained by adding localized pairs formed by a doublon and a holon; whereas a HI charge gap takes place when the added doublons and holons do alternate into the sublattice they occupy.
+The LE case illustrates how an open spin gap, ideally amounting to a configuration with holons and doublons only, is preserved when single electrons are arranged in localized pairs with up and down spins; the observation giving a microscopic interpretation to the fact that superconducting correlations are dominant in such phase.
 Finally, combinations of the above possibilities determines the structures of the two fully gapped phases (CDW, and BOW).

 In order to support our predictions, we present below a numerical analysis of LRO parameters given by (\ref{eq:op}), (\ref{eq:os}) for the insulating phases of the extended Hubbard model at half-filling in case of repulsive interactions.
 In this case the lattice Hamiltonian reads